Sonoma County Wildlife You Can Spot Each Season

 Seagull perched on a bluff along the Sonoma Coast

-Sonoma County is celebrated for its unique microclimates and biodiversity, supporting a wide array of mammals, birds, and more — and one of the great joys of visiting here is spotting our native (and even non-native) creatures in the wild.
+Sonoma County is celebrated for its gorgeous landscapes which support a wide array of mammals, birds, and more — and one of the great joys of visiting this area is spotting these creatures.
+Experience Sonoma County’s open spaces and enjoy safely observing the native animals from afar.

 Just remember, when visiting Sonoma County’s open spaces, trails, state and regional parks, and beaches, it’s important to adhere to the Leave No Trace Seven Principles, which include efforts to keep wildlife wild.
 In order to avoid injury to wild creatures and yourself, observe and photograph them from afar, using a telephoto lens and/or binoculars.
 Together, we can protect and preserve the beauty and natural resources of Sonoma County for generations to come.